Tour the Cold War nuclear missile bunker untouched for 60 years

 Blast door

-Well, that's one way to keep people out!
-The bunker has several blast doors to ensure only military personnel were able to gain entry – this one weighs 6,000lb (or 2.7 metric tons) but thanks to some amazing engineering, it can still be closed with one hand.
+In fact, the bunker has several blast doors to make sure that, during its time in action, only military personnel were able to gain entry.
+This one weighs 6,000lb (or 2.7 metric tons) but thanks to some amazing engineering, it can still be closed with one hand.

 Down the rabbit hole